italiangrid/storm/src/main/java/it/grid/storm/tape/recalltable/resources/README.md

 	HTTP/1.1 200 OK

-## Get the number of tasks that are queued

-GET /recalltable/cardinality/tasks/queued
+## GET /recalltable/cardinality/tasks/queued

-This method returns the number of tasks that are queued.
+Get the number of tasks that are queued.

 A sample request is